microsoft/clrmd/Documentation/TypesAndFields.md

 exact type will be returned in the "object" return value of `GetFieldValue`.

-Here is an example of formatting the return value of `GetFieldValue` as hexidecimal string for any pointer-types, and otherwise as a string representation for the value for that type.
+Here is an example of formatting the return value of `GetFieldValue` as hexadecimal string for any pointer-types, and otherwise as a string representation for the value for that type.

 ```c#